WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 **(REMEMBER!)** The haptic vibrations are computed independently of the pitch, as this is mapped to position and is thus not affected by the octave or the oscillator type.
 Rather, the amplitude of the vibrations are depending on overall filter energy introduced by different cutoff and resonance settings, matching the perceptual loudness of a 303 acid bass-line.

 <!-- Describe your software components -->

+## Runing Instructions
+If you have completed the build succesfuly, and the software is runing as intended, congratulations.
+Now it's time for the fun part.
+Place the 303 armband on one of your hands, with the actuators face down.
+We found the easies way to set it up is to lay the armband on the leg, and lay one arm on it, palm facing up.
+We found the haptic sensations to be better if the whole armband is rather closer to the elbow than the wrist, so make sure the actuator closest to the wrist is at least 2-3cm from it.
+Once the arm is in place, start by fastening one rubber band, somewhere in the middle of the arm.
+Lift your hand and make sure that the actuators ar all aligned with the arm; readjust if necessary and fasten all the rubber bands.
+If the fitting has been done correctly, they should ensure that all actuators are in contact with the arm.

 ## Acknowledgements